Six ways to make your winter fuel budget go further

-With the coldest month of the year now upon us, many older people will be thinking about their winter fuel budget and how to ensure it lasts until the spring thaw.
+With the coldest month of the year now upon us, many older people will be thinking about their winter fuel and how to ensure it lasts until the spring thaw.

 Going without heating is far more than just an uncomfortable experience.
 For older people, this can exacerbate conditions such as arthritis and poor circulation, as well as increasing rates of cold and flu.

-Ideas for stretching your winter fuel budget
+Ideas for stretching your winter fuel

 Here are some of the most effective ways to heat your home while minimising costs throughout winter: